oshied/protocol-forge/archway/README.md

-# Distroless container build for osmosis
+# Distroless container build for archway